Ginsbourger/ginsbourger.github.io/_pages/about.md

   - /about.html
 ---

-I am heading the Chair of Statistical Data Science and serving as Director of Studies in Statistics at the [University of Bern](http://www.unibe.ch), where I am co-directing the [Institute of Mathematical Statistics and Actuarial Science](http://www.imsv.unibe.ch/index_eng.html).
+I am heading the Uncertainty Quantification and Spatial Statistics Group and serving as Director of Studies in Statistics at the [University of Bern](http://www.unibe.ch), where I am co-directing the [Institute of Mathematical Statistics and Actuarial Science](http://www.imsv.unibe.ch/index_eng.html).
 My office (009) is located at Alpeneggstrasse 22, 3012 Bern, Switzerland.

 At the University of Bern, I am also a member of
 * the [Oeschger Center for Climate Change Research](http://www.oeschger.unibe.ch/),